 It also broke the mould for Volkswagen, signalling a shift by the carmaker away from rear engine, rear-wheel drive models to front-wheel drive, front engine versatility.

 A year after the Golf’s launch came the birth of a phenomenon in the form of the first GTI, a performance variant and one of the most important popular sports models ever released.
-Now, six generations later, the Golf and the GTI continue to push the boundaries of performance, versatility, spirit and form.

 The second generation Golf was released in 1983 and consolidated its predecessor’s position as one of the world’s favourite and most successful cars — destined to sell some 6.3 million units globally over the following 9 years.